vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🚀 13.
+## ðŸš€ 13.
 Advanced FAANG Interview Pro-Tips

 ### A. The "Fan-out" Problem in Auth
 What happens if you delete a Group that has 1 million users?